ucb-bar/chipyard/docs/Generators/IceNet.rst

 ------------

 The default Linux configuration provided by `firesim-software <https://github.com/firesim/firesim-software>`_ contains an IceNet driver.
-If launch a FireSim image that has IceNIC on it, the driver will automatically detect the device, and you will be able to use the full Linux networking stack in userspace.
+If you launch a FireSim image that has IceNIC on it, the driver will automatically detect the device, and you will be able to use the full Linux networking stack in userspace.